 The rich religious history of Halkidiki is evident in the plethora of beautiful surviving churches from the early Christian period.
 The unique monastic state of Mount Athos has influenced the history of Greek Orthodox art.

-You have a chance to see numerous churches at the villages of Halkidiki.
+You have a chance to see numerous churches in the villages of Halkidiki.
 In Afytos is the church of Agios Dimitrios and in Nea Potidea is the church of Taxiarches which is now dependant on the Mouth Athos Dochiarion Monastery.
-The 16th century church of the Assumption of the Virgin, the 5th century Christian basilica of St George, the chapel of the Apostle Paul and the Monastery of the Annunciation of Vatopedi are found all in the village of Nikiti.
+The 16th-century church of the Assumption of the Virgin, the 5th-century Christian basilica of St George, the chapel of the Apostle Paul and the Monastery of the Annunciation of Vatopedi are found all in the village of Nikiti.